Salmon Creek WORKSHOP:

 Culminating Project: A Shared Table

-Over the two weeks, participants will learn how to scale recipes, organize kitchen operations, and simplify while still creating impact—developing the skills to cook for and with others on a larger scale.
+Over the week, participants will learn how to scale recipes, organize kitchen operations, and simplify while still creating impact—developing the skills to cook for and with others on a larger scale.
 We’ll explore what it means to create access to nourishing food through an economy of reciprocity, and how to host meals that are both sustainable and joyful.

 Fees

-Workshop fee: $1250
+Workshop fee: $750/person

-Meals/food: $500
+Meals/food: $275/person

 Accomodations, total for single, couple, or group:

-︎ Solo at shared cabin, in 1 of 2 separate bedrooms at Dawn ($1500)
+︎ Solo at shared cabin, in 1 of 2 separate bedrooms at Dawn ($900)

-︎ Solo at Salmon ($1800)
+︎ Solo at Salmon ($1000)

-︎ Solo or couple in 1 bed at Moonlight, Walden or River ($2000)
+︎ Solo or couple in 1 bed at Moonlight, Walden or River ($1200)

-︎ Solo, couple, or two friends in 2 beds at Rainbow ($2800)
+︎ Solo, couple, or two friends in 2 beds at Rainbow ($1750)

-︎ Solo, couple, or two friends in 2 beds at Cedar ($3200)
+︎ Solo, couple, or two friends in 2 beds at Cedar ($1900)

-- Couples/groups encouraged to apply, each applies separately and accepted as a couple/group.
+• Couples/groups encouraged to apply, each applies separately and accepted as a couple/group.

-- Read about Life with the Land at SCF before applying.
+• Read about Life with the Land at SCF before applying.

-- Our programs are offered as affordably as possible while we fundraise for a scholarship fund.
+• Our programs are offered as affordably as possible while we fundraise for a scholarship fund.
 In the mean time we invite those who can afford more to contribute towards discounts for applicants of historically marginalized communities (especially BIPOC).